Why You Need Company Secretary In Malaysia?

 Investing your money and time in the establishment of a company in Malaysia is a great idea.
 Malaysia shows a positive growth of economics and a stable spectrum of politics.
 This condition is likely conducive to a progressive atmosphere of businesses.
-However, just like its neighboring countries in the ASEAN, Malaysia has a strict role about the proprietorships or partnerships of a company by foreigners.
+However, just like its neighboring countries in the ASEAN, Malaysia has a strict role about the proprietorship or partnerships of a company by foreigners.
 Foreigners are allowed to set their feet in the business only if they have permanent residency called PR or join the Malaysia My Second Home program.
 Besides, the foreigners must cooperate with a few domestic parties including at least one licensed company secretary or secretarial firm under the provisions of the Section 139 of the Companies Act 1965.
 The role of a company secretary in Malaysia is today evolving as a result of complex developments in company legislation and collaborations.

 Company Secretary Duties in Business Registration